srushtibharti15/Codealpha-Data-visualization/README.md

 The Motivation Factor: High motivation levels consistently correlate with a significant percentage increase in average performance.

 Resource Access: Analysis of how digital access (Internet) impacts the effectiveness of independent study hours.

+Repository Contents:
+DescriptionStudentPerformanceFactors.csv:The raw dataset used for the analysis.

+task3.pbix :The source file for the interactive dashboard.

+task3 report.docx: Comprehensive documentation of methodology and findings.